canonical-web-and-design/practices/coding/js.md

 This document outlines the rules for writing Javascript documents and fragments across all of our codebases.

 ## General rules
-- Javascript should progressively enhance a page.
-Core content and functionality should still be available without Javascript.
-- Variable names should be camelCase
 - Avoid abbreviated or deliberately short names (choose `query` over `q`).
 - If comments are required, they should be inline and above the Javascript they relate to.
 - Javascript code should be indented by two spaces.